tyson-swetnam/porder/README.md

 ## Changelog

 ### v0.5.9
-- No more depecration or future warnings from pyproj
+- No more depecration or future warnings from pyproj [Issue 40](https://github.com/samapriya/porder/issues/40)
 - `porder search` is faster
+- Python 2.7 will reach the end of its life on January 1st, 2020.
+No more python 2 support from v0.5.9

 ### v0.5.8
 - Handles python version while installing pipwin